AlexisTessier/es6-construct-inject-init-pattern/README.md

 ##Note

-This pattern in absolutely not a standard way to do things, and I'm still experiment it, and change it day to days.
+This pattern is absolutely not a standard way to do things, and I'm still experiment it, and change it day to days.
 But it seems to work well for now, so I wrote it here to keep a trace of it.

 ##Example